- About Us

-Originally the Center was founded by three different but equally important groups-the City of Jacksonville, a group of area philanthropists and businessmen and the United Way of Northeast Florida.
+Originally the Center was founded by three different but equally important groups the City of Jacksonville, a group of area philanthropists and businessmen, and the United Way on Northeast Florida.

 We took our name and our inspiration from a man who exhibited extraordinary civic leadership and concern for the homeless.
 I.M.
 Sulzbacher combined a successful business career with selfless dedication to our community.
 He took the lead in raising money and set the high standards for the center that now bears his name.
 And although he passed away in 2001, his spirit of giving and his dedication to the homeless lives on at the Sulzbacher Center.